mono/Embeddinator-4000/docs/ObjC.md

 In such case the generator overrides the [`isEqual:`](https://developer.apple.com/reference/objectivec/1418956-nsobject/1418795-isequal?language=objc) method and [`hash`](https://developer.apple.com/reference/objectivec/1418956-nsobject/1418859-hash?language=objc) property defined in the [`NSObject` protocol](https://developer.apple.com/reference/objectivec/1418956-nsobject?language=objc).
 This allows the custom managed implementation to be used from ObjC code transparently.

+### Exceptions support

+Passing `--nativeexception` as an argument to objcgen will convert managed exceptions into ObjC exceptions that can be caught and processed.

 ### Comparison

 Managed types that implement `IComparable` or it's generic version `IComparable<T>` will produce ObjC friendly methods that returns a `NSComparisonResult` and accept a `nil` argument.
 This makes the generated API more friendly to ObjC developers, e.g.